 If you find that both of you have opposing purposes for your marriage, I highly suggest looking into counseling of some kind.
 Either with a licensed marriage counselor, or a mentor, if you are a Christian couple, with the pastor of your church, to get guidance around what to do.

 The point of this exercise is to help both of you become more intentional about your interactions with your spouse.
 To be more focused on what you want your marriage to become.

 Also, it is to help you better understand your spouse and their interactions with you.
 If you feel the purpose of your marriage is to serve your community, and your spouse is asking for a night in alone with you, you can recognize that you are both speaking to your own purpose and then work together to find solutions.

 In John chapter 15, Jesus talks about being the True Vine, and how we are the branches.
+He talks about pruning the branches to produce good fruit.
 If you don’t know anything about viticulture (the cultivation of grapevines), believe me when I say that grape vines HAVE to be pruned well, or else there will be little to no fruit.